yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/manage-deployments/edit-config-flags.md

 showAsideToc: true
 ---

-Modify the configuration flags for your YB-Master and YB-TServer nodes in a YugabyteDB universe allows you to resolve issues, improve performance, and customize functionality.
+Adding and modifying configuration flags for your YB-Master and YB-TServer nodes in a YugabyteDB universe allows you to resolve issues, improve performance, and customize functionality.

 For more information about the available configuration flags, see the following:

 - [YB-TServer configuration reference](../../../reference/configuration/yb-tserver/)
 - [YB-Master configuration reference](../../../reference/configuration/yb-master/)

+## Modify configuration flags

 You can modify configuration flags by opening the universe in the Yugabyte Platform console and clicking **Actions > Edit Flags** to open the **Flags** dialog shown in the following illustration:<br><br>
 ![Edit Config Confirmation](/images/ee/edit-config-2.png)<br><br>